Scroll to navigation

 The notifying thread does not need to hold the lock on the same mutex as the one

-held by the waiting thread(s); in fact doing so is a pessimization, since the
+held by the waiting thread(s).
+Doing so may be a pessimization, since the notified

-notified thread would immediately block again, waiting for the notifying thread to
+thread would immediately block again, waiting for the notifying thread to release

 Example